-David J. Barton MD is a clinician in Pain Medicine and a Medical Political Activist.
+David J. Barton MD is a clinician in Pain Medicine and a progressive medical political activist.
 He has been a physician for over 36 years.
 Originally trained in General and Cancer Surgery followed by plastic and reconstructive surgery, he was forced to change his specialization due to a neck injury, spine surgery, and chronic pain.
 He completed a pain medicine fellowship in 2004, and became board certified in by the American Board of Pain Medicine in 2005.
 Past board certifications include General Surgery (1992) and Plastic Surgery (1995).